LinwoodDev/Butterfly/SECURITY.md

 ## Reporting a Vulnerability

-Please use [the bug tracker](https://github.com/LinwoodCloud/butterfly/issues) or use <bug@linwood.dev> if there are a critical bug.
+Please use [the bug tracker](https://github.com/LinwoodCloud/butterfly/issues) or use <bug@linwood.dev> for critical bugs.